inofficialamanjha/Konnect-Web-Chat-Application/README.md

 A web chat application is a web-based application built using the Flask framework for back-end implementation and JavaScript for front-end Implementation.
 The application uses SocketIO, a cross-browser JavaScript library that emulates a persistent, bi-directional communication channel between the client and server.

-In this project, I have made two applications that can conduct message transfer in the form of a chat room application as long as both sender and receiver are on the same network and responsive to the network, irrespective of the size and distance of nodes.
+In this project, we have made two applications that can conduct message transfer in the form of a chat room application as long as both sender and receiver are on the same network and responsive to the network, irrespective of the size and distance of nodes.

 Every message transfer and for that matter any data transfer on a network must be governed by some set of rules which specify the packet behaviour and many more such parameters.
 These are called protocols.
 Both Application uses TCP (Transmission Control Protocol) to be able to send and receive data.

-Thus, in this work, I describe my implementation of Client-Server Interactions based on the approach of socket programming.
-I create Konnect, a web application created on SocketIO with bootstrap front-end using the Flask framework, HTML tags, and a standard Javascript template customized to our liking.
+Thus, in this work, we describe our implementation of Client-Server Interactions based on the approach of socket programming.
+We create Konnect, a web application created on SocketIO with bootstrap front-end using the Flask framework, HTML tags, and a standard Javascript template customized to our liking.

-I also show the implementations of client-server connections using sockets in Python, which are capable of handling multiple clients by broadcasting messages between one-another, and show the peer-to-peer communication between a single client-server connection using a simple application built using sockets and the tkinter API.
+We also show the implementations of client-server connections using sockets in Python, which are capable of handling multiple clients by broadcasting messages between one-another, and show the peer-to-peer communication between a single client-server connection using a simple application built using sockets and the tkinter API.

 # METHODOLOGY